Connected Through Learning: Fall ECHO for Educators!

 Project ECHO (Extension for Community Health Outcomes) is an innovative online learning model that brings together experts and community members through virtual case-based discussions.
 Using a “hub-and-spoke” approach, specialists at the center (the hub) connect with participants across different locations (the spokes) to share knowledge and build skills through real-world examples.
 This interdisciplinary model creates collaborative learning communities where everyone learns from each other’s experiences.

 At the Haring Center, we have offered ECHOs for caregivers, birth-to-three providers, special educators, and Board Certified Behavior Analysts (BCBAs).
-This spring, we are offering four new ECHO series and hope you can join us!
+This fall, we are offering a new ECHO series and hope you can join us!

 - Register here